 What Nurses Should Know About Biden’s Student Debt Forgiveness Plan

 - The Biden administration announced a plan to reduce debt for Americans with federal student loans.
+The beta application for federal student loan forgiveness is live.

 - Those making less than $125,000 per year who meet certain qualifications are now eligible for $10,000 - 20,000 in loan forgiveness.